This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Made with apples, whole grains, and a moderate amount of fat and sugar, this dessert can easily fit into a healthy lifestyle and has many wholesome aspects.

-- Apples: These everyday fruits are touted as having benefits for cancer, heart disease, diabetes, and maybe, asthma, too.
-Since they contain pectin, a soluble fiber, they can help with gut health.
+- Apples: These everyday fruits are touted as beneficial for cancer, heart disease, diabetes, and maybe, asthma, too.
+Since they contain pectin, a soluble fiber, they may also help with gut health.

-Apples also have plenty of the antioxidant quercetin, a flavonoid that has an antihistamine and anti-inflammatory effect.
-This recipe leaves the skins on the apples because that adds nutrition.
-The peels contain bonus amounts of fiber and quercetin!
+Apples also have plenty of the antioxidant quercetin, a flavonoid with antihistamine and anti-inflammatory effects.
+This recipe leaves the skins on the apples because that adds nutrition, bonus amounts of fiber and quercetin!

 - Whole grains: The amount of whole grains found in the recipe will depend on the granola.
 If you choose one with plenty of oats, and maybe barley, millet, popped amaranth, and other whole grains, you'll reap more benefits.